 This course teaches object-oriented programming and development using the Java programming language.
 Students first gain a solid understanding of programming fundamentals, including control and data structures and the use of built-in classes.
-This is followed by the study of object-oriented programming concepts and practices, from defining classes and methods to the more advanced object-oriented concepts of inheritance, encapsulation, polymorphism, and abstract classes.
-The students' understanding is reinforced throughout the course through the development of standalone applications.
+This is followed by the study of object-oriented programming concepts and practices, from defining classes and methods to the more advanced object-oriented concepts of inheritance, encapsulation, polymorphism and abstract classes.
+Students' understanding is reinforced throughout the course through the development of stand-alone applications.
 No prior knowledge of Java or other programming languages is required.

-CS 605 Data Management and Modeling (3 credits)
+CS 605 Data Management and SQL for Analytics (3 credits)

 CS 607 Technology Infrastructure of Information Systems (3 credits)

 This course focuses on computer system hardware, operating system software, and network technology, which collectively form the system platform for assimilating and delivering information products and services to the organization and its external stakeholders.
 It introduces basic system infrastructure as a complex organization of these various components, including widely accepted infrastructure standard models, and offers a solid conceptual foundation for work and further learning in system architecture and information system design.

 This course explores the design, selection, implementation and management of enterprise IT solutions.
 The focus is on applications and infrastructure and their fit with the business.
 Students learn frameworks and strategies for infrastructure management, system administration, content management, distributed computing, middleware, legacy system integration, system consolidation, software selection, total cost of ownership calculation, IT investment analysis, and emerging technologies.
 These topics are addressed both within and beyond the organization, with attention paid to managing risk and security within audit and compliance standards.
 Students also read current vendor and analyst publications and hone their ability to communicate technology architecture strategies concisely to a general business audience.